Fort Alma |

 (1869 - 1870), near Old Paria

 A Mormon settler's stone house (1865) was once here on Paria Creek, about four miles below town, located about 35 miles northeast of Kanab.
 The Mormon Militia later built a stone fort next to it to protect the area from Ute Indians.
 The town's name was originally spelled Pahreah.
+It was resettled about four miles upstream in 1870.
+A 1997 stone monument located at the old townsite just off US 89 describes the old settlement, but not the fort.

 (1869 - 1870), near Big Water